Cian-Murray-Doyle/Sales-Dashboard-Using-Excel/README.md

 ![](images/customer_split.PNG)

-Finally, we want to gain some understanding of each managers performance.
+Finally, we want to gain some understanding of each manager's performance.
 Calculating their total revenue, average revenue per customer and the % breakdown of their revenue type.

 ![](images/manager_split.PNG)

-These tables contain all the insights we need to create an informative dashboard, next we simply choose the visualisation types and input the table information, to create an easily understood and interactive dashboard within Excel.
+These tables contain all the insights we need to create an informative dashboard, we simply choose the visualisation types and input the table information, to create an easily understood and interactive dashboard within Excel.

 ![](images/dashboard_split.PNG)

 ## Creating the Database

-In order to move this data into an SQL database we first split it into three different files, transaction data, customer data, and the customer location data.
+In order to move this data into an SQL database we first split it into three different files, transaction data, customer data, and customer location data.
 These files will represent the three tables in our database.

 ```sql
 CREATE TABLE customers(
 company_name VARCHAR(36) PRIMARY KEY,);
 ```

-As one company can have multiple locations we need to split this data into a seperate table, connected to the customer table through company_name.
+As one company can have multiple locations we need to split this data into a separate table, connected to the customer table through company_name.

 ```sql
 CREATE TABLE customer_location(